 This Chocolate Covered Cherries recipe pairs juicy sweet cherries and dark chocolate with no added sugar, and whips up in just 10 minutes!

 As a kid growing up, my mom would buy Cordial Cherries for my sister and I around the holidays.
 I liked them in a “they’re chocolate and I’m not going to waste them” type of way.
 (I was more of a Reese’s peanut butter cups kind of girl.)
-But my sister on the other hand adored Cordial Cherries.

-She could down half a box in a single sitting, leaving all of us wondering where she put it, lol!
+She could down half a box in a single sitting, leaving all of us wondering where she put it, lol.

 When you’re a kid, you don’t really care so much about a sugar crash.
 However, as an adult, I find the desire to avoid a sugar crash is a huge motivator to avoid things that will induce it.
 As much as I enjoy Cherry Cordials in a nostalgic way, I generally avoid them just to avoid the subsequent crash.

-Enter these healthy Chocolate Covered Cherries!
+Enter these healthy Chocolate Covered Cherries.
 With no added sugar, this recipe is great anytime a chocolate craving strikes.
-Don’t wait until the holidays to make them!
+Don't wait until the holidays to make them!

 What Are Chocolate Covered Cherries Called?

-Cherry Cordials or Cordial Cherries!
+They're called Cherry Cordials or Cordial Cherries!
 These are cherries soaked in a sugar syrup (or sometimes liquor) that are coated with chocolate.

 Are Chocolate Covered Cherries Healthy?